 - With a career head coaching record of 667-548, Fratello ranks #19 on the NBA all-time wins list and #21 for total regular season game coached.

 - Fratello’s teams qualified for the playoffs in 11 of his 15 seasons as a head coach.

 - During the 1986-87 season, Fratello was named Coach of the Year by five different organizations: NBA/Hagger, The Sporting News, NBA/Miller Lite, Basketball Weekly and Basketball Digest.

-- Early in his coaching career, Fratello served as a college basketball assistant coach at Rhode Island, James Madison and Villanova.
+- Early in his coaching career, Fratello worked as an assistant basketball coach at Rhode Island, James Madison and Villanova.

 - Fratello coached the Ukraine National Team in the 2011 FIBA European Championship.